 What is a winding-up petition?

-A winding-up petition, also known as compulsory liquidation, is a legal action taken by creditors against a firm that owes them money.
-It is by far the most stringent action a creditor can take against a business, usually coming after other debt collection methods have been attempted, and could ultimately mean the end for the company.What is a winding-up order?
+A winding-up petition is a legal action taken by creditors against a firm that owes them money and is the method of instigating a compulsory liquidation.
+Filing a winding-up petition is by far the most stringent action a creditor can take against a business, usually coming after other debt collection methods have been attempted, and could ultimately mean the end for the company.What is a winding-up order?

 If a winding-up petition is successful, it is followed by a winding-up order.
 This is a court order that forces an insolvent company into compulsory liquidation.How does the whole process work?